United Airlines brings back in-flight hard liquor sales - NewsBreak

 The company resumed selling hard liquor on Monday, saying in a statement to Nexstar that the decision was made “in response to the feedback we’ve received from both customers and flight attendants.”

-The miniature bottles of spirits will be sold in Economy class via contactless payment on flights over 300 miles along routes in the U.S., Canada and Latin America.FAA says 37 ‘serious’ cases of unruly airline behavior to be reviewed by FBI for possible prosecution
+The miniature bottles of spirits will be sold in Economy class via contactless payment on flights over 300 miles along routes in the U.S., Canada and Latin America.Federal judge rules in favor of United Airlines vaccine mandate

 Amid a historic uptick in reported incidents involving unruly and disruptive passengers , some airlines, such as Southwest and American, decided this year to ban alcohol entirely until at least 2022.

-United, which had stopped selling alcohol during the pandemic, announced in November of 2020 that the airline would bring back the sale of beer, wine and seltzers.United Airlines to flight attendants: ‘Tape should never be used’ to restrain passengers
+United, which had stopped selling alcohol during the pandemic, announced in November of 2020 that the airline would bring back the sale of beer, wine and seltzers.FAA says 37 ‘serious’ cases of unruly airline behavior to be reviewed by FBI for possible prosecution

 In January, the FAA instituted its “Zero Tolerance” policy which has generated a proposed total amount of fines over $1 million .